Staying fit and active with disability

 If you’re living with disability, exercise can have additional benefits in day-to-day life, such as:

-• Improving balance problems caused by weak muscles, which can help with doing everyday movements
+- improving balance problems caused by weak muscles, which can help with doing everyday movements; and

-If you want to be involved in exercise or sport, you can talk to local community groups or gyms about sport or training options available, or contact your disability support provider about how they can support you with this new personal goal.
+If you want to be involved in exercise or sport, talk to local community groups or gyms about current sport or training options available.
+Alternatively, contact your disability support provider about how they can support you with this new personal goal.

 What types of activities should I do?

-There are four types of activity that should be part of regular exercise to keep you healthy:
+Four types of activity should be part of regular exercise to keep you healthy:

-• Flexibility activities, such as Pilates are good to help you move more easily
+- flexibility activities, such as Pilates are good to help you move more easily; and

 It is recommended that you try to include at least one activity from each group when exercising.